MaddyGuthridge/code-cfg/README.md

       before they are applied.
 * [ ] Provide a "settings snippet editor" which allows users to create snippet sets more easily.
+* [ ] Allow for "settings subscriptions" where you can subscribe to a setting, meaning it can be easily updated with a single command.